-Whilst we will endeavour to keep our schools open, in some circumstances our students/pupils/children may need to attend another setting.
-In order to support students/pupils/children attending another setting during this time, the DSL will endeavour to contact the DSL at the receiving school to provide any relevant welfare and child protection information including any arrangements in place to support them.
+In some circumstances our students/pupils/children may need to attend another setting.
+In order to support children attending another setting during this time, the DSL will endeavour to contact the DSL at the receiving school to provide any relevant welfare and child protection information including any arrangements in place to support them.
 We will continue to pay regard to data protection and GDPR but these do not prevent the sharing of information for the purposes of keeping children safe.